swissalpine/AndroidAPS/README.md

 * Set TempTargets up to 220 mg/dl / 12,2 mmol/l
 * Carbs Dialog with with an additional possibility to handle hypo situations (it sets a TT and suspends the loop for 60 min with a TBR of 50%)
-* Exercise mode enabled (-> setting: high tt raises sensitivity), can be toggled via overview icon
+* Exercise mode enabled (-> setting: high tt raises sensitivity), can be toggled via overview icon for openAPSSMB, dynISF and autoISF
+* Disable autosens for openAPSSMB and autoISF, as this feature can cause problems when interacting with exercise mode
-* Toggle autosens via overview icon
+* Toggle autosens via overview icon (dynISF only)
-* dynISF with adjustment, extrapolated TDD based on the weighted last 24 hours and safety restrictions
+* dynISF with adjusted, extrapolated TDD based on the weighted last 24 hours and some safety restrictions
 * LGS threshold (65-120 mg/dl; Preferences > Treatments safety)
 * Layout corrections for small devices like Jelly
+* Integration of autoISF (Quick guide: https://github.com/ga-zelle/autoISF/tree/A3.1.0.2_ai2.2.7), modified for the use of exercise mode

 [![Support Server](https://img.shields.io/discord/629952586895851530.svg?label=Discord&logo=Discord&colorB=7289da&style=for-the-badge)](https://discord.gg/4fQUWHZ4Mw)